input-output-hk/partner-chains/docs/user-guides/governance/governance.md

 ### Details of creating transaction to sign

+Procedure of creating transaction to sign is as follows:
+* a temporary wallet is generated
-Procedure of creating transaction to sign is as follows: a temporary wallet is generated, `--payment-key` transfers required funds to his temporary wallet, temporary wallet data is logged, and a transaction paid from this temporary wallet is created and printed to output.
+* temporary wallet private key is saved to a file
+* `--payment-key` transfers required funds to the temporary wallet
+* a transaction paid from this temporary wallet is created
+* transaction and temporary wallet data are printed to stdout.

 ## Technical details